 Frozen tells the tale of two princesses in a fictional Scandinavian kingdom called Arendelle.
 The eldest sibling, Elsa, was born with the power to create snow and ice from her fingertips.
 Her powers grow uncontrollable when she experiences a strong emotion, such as fear or anger.
-When Elsa accidentally injures her younger Anna with her powers, she keeps her little sister at arm’s length.
+When Elsa accidentally injures Anna with her powers, she keeps her little sister at arm’s length.
 Their parents shut the doors to the castle and tell Elsa she must keep her powers hidden at all costs.

 Elsa practices using her powers